QubesOS/qubes-doc/managing-os/reinstall-template.md

 Manual Reinstallation Method
 ----------------------------

-If you're using Qubes 3.0 or older, or if you wish to do a clean reinstallation of a template in order to upgrade to a different version, you should use the manual method.
+If you're using Qubes 3.0 or older, you should use the manual reinstallation method.
+You can also use this method on later Qubes versions if, for any reason, you want to reinstall a template manually.

 In what follows, the term "target TemplateVM" refers to whichever TemplateVM you want to reinstall.
 If you want to reinstall more than one TemplateVM, repeat